Turn-On: Reaction

+At the same time, WAKR-TV in Akron, Ohio—the Cleveland market's other primary ABC affiliate—did not receive any negative phone calls but their general manager criticized the show's "questionable taste".

-Several stations in the eastern time zones refused to air Turn-On before its premiere, including Memphis, Tennessee's WHBQ-TV who refused to air due to the management calling the show "too sexy and was not up to our broadcast standards for that time of evening".
+Several stations in the eastern time zones refused to air Turn-On before its premiere, including Memphis, Tennessee's WHBQ-TV, which refused to air the series because the management felt that it was "not up to our broadcast standards for that time of evening".
 The station quickly replaced it with an episode of The Real McCoys.
-After seeing the episode, several stations in the later western time zones decided not to broadcast the show at all, including Portland, Oregon's KATU, Seattle, Washington's KOMO-TV, and Denver, Colorado's KBTV, which stated: "We have decided, without hesitation, that it would be offensive to a major segment of the audience."
+After seeing the episode, several stations in the later western time zones decided not to broadcast the show at all, including Portland, Oregon's KATU, Seattle, Washington's KOMO-TV, and Denver, Colorado's KBTV.
+KATU's management stated their belief that certain portions of the program "are not in good taste and that these portions would be objectionable to a substantial and responsible part of the community."
 Viewers of Little Rock, Arkansas's KATV, which disliked the show but decided to air it, "jam[med] the station's switchboard" with complaints.
-Dallas, Texas ABC affiliate WFAA elected to air the show on the following Sunday night at 10:30 local time, to an overwhelmingly negative response.
+Dallas, Texas, ABC affiliate WFAA-TV elected to air the show on the following Sunday night at 10:30 local time, to an overwhelmingly negative response.

-Both The New York Times and the Associated Press gave the show poor reviews.
+Both The New York Times and the Associated Press gave the show poor reviews, as did Bill Barrett, who was the TV critic for the Cleveland Press.
+Barrett remarked that "it appears to have proven one point: a television program needs more than shock-and-sex content to be attractive.
+It has to have taste and style.
+Turn-On lacked it last night.
+For all its special effects of split screen, psycho lights and electronic throbbing, it was merely a half-hour of vulgar little snickers."
 An ABC executive stated that "creatively, Turn-On didn't work".
 He compared the show negatively to the comedy of Dean Martin, Laugh-In, and the Smothers Brothers, which the executive described as "absolutely beyond belief ... awfully blue", but were popular and less controversial because unlike Turn-On, "they're funny".
-After Turn-Ons cancellation TV Guide called the show "The biggest bomb of the season".

-It stated that both CBS and NBC had rejected the show due to its perceived lack of quality, and that its sexual content was an important reason why viewers rejected the show.
-The magazine quoted a source who lamented Turn-Ons lack of a regular host or interlocutor: "[T]here wasn't any sort of identification with the audience – just a bunch of strangers up there insulting everything you believe in."

-Conway said in 2008 that Turn-On was "way ahead of its time.
-I'm not sure even if you saw it today that maybe that time has also passed."
-Bart Andrews, in his 1980 book The Worst TV Shows Ever, stated that Turn-On was actually quite close to the original concept for Laugh-In.
-"It wasn't that it was a bad show, it was that it was an awkward show," concluded author Harlan Ellison, a fan of counter-cultural comedy and a TV critic for the Los Angeles Free Press in 1969.